Harry Coppell

 Harry Coppell (born 11 July 1996) is an English athlete specialising in the pole vault.
+He competed at the delayed 2020 Summer Olympics.

+Biography

-He became British champion when winning the pole vault event at the 2019 British Athletics Championships.
+Coppell became British champion when winning the pole vault event at the 2019 British Athletics Championships.
 He then successfully defended his title at the 2020 British Athletics Championships with a British record jump of 5.85 metres.

-In 2021, Coppell placed 7th at the Summer Olympics in Tokyo.
+At the delayed 2020 Olympic Games in Tokyo, he represented Great Britain and placed 7th in the pole vault event.
+Coppell represented England at the 2022 Commonwealth Games in Birmingham, where he won a bronze medal.

+Coppell won a 3rd, 4th and 5th British title in 2021, 2022 and 2024 respectively.